 Yellowstone Academy is a non‐profit organization formed for the purpose of establishing a high quality faith‐based private school for students living in poverty.
 The academy provides academic and support programs to meet the unique requirements of its Pre-K through seventh grade students in the heart of the Third Ward.
 Quantum is Yellowstone Academy’s first corporate partner, and our employees participate in a weekly mentoring program at the school.

-Family Legacy’s Tree of Life Children’s Village provides permanent homes for orphaned children in Zambia.
-In 2014, Quantum provided support to build “Izzy’s House” in honor of our friend and former coworker Isabelle “Izzy” St Clair, who passed away from cancer.
+Quantum built a school, financially supports dozens of children and built “Izzy’s House” in honor of our friend and former coworker Isabelle “Izzy” St Clair, who passed away from cancer.

 The Forge for Families primarily serves the men, women, and children of Houston’s under‐ resourced Third Ward community.
 The vast majority of the families the Forge serves live in impoverished conditions, in neighborhoods where drug dealing and crime are visible daily, but resources and facilities for wholesome activities are sparse.
 Its mission is to enrich the spiritual, educational, vocational, and leadership development of inner city families through mentoring and bringing transforming growth to Houston’s Third Ward community.
 The Forge offers hope and a future by emphasizing a foundation of personal responsibility, educational excellence, and integrity in its programs for both children and adults.